Updated March 27, 2023

 One of the advantages of graph search over A* search is that it doesn’t store all the nodes and therefore isn’t resource-constrained and can be used for very large-scale operations.

 This is a guide to Informed Search.
-Here we discuss the introduction and the various types of informed search algorithms in detail.
+Here we discuss the introduction and various types of informed search algorithms in depth.
 You can also go through our other suggested articles to learn more –